google-ai-edge/mediapipe/mediapipe/docs/how_to_questions.md

 ### How to visualize perception results

-The [`AnnotationOverlayCalculator`] allows perception results, such as boudning boxes, arrows, and ovals, to be superimposed on the video frames aligned with the recognized objects.
+The [`AnnotationOverlayCalculator`] allows perception results, such as bounding boxes, arrows, and ovals, to be superimposed on the video frames aligned with the recognized objects.
 The results can be displayed in a diagnostic window when running on a workstation, or in a texture frame when running on device.
 You can